callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 	example: 'lss://10.0.0.64;10.0.0.37'

 - `lsm`:
   This is the aequivalent of the --lsmessage CLI argument for pdfToolbox, pdfaPilot and pdfChip CLIs.
-For **on-premise** callas license server setups, this is not needed.
-But for **cloud-based** callas license servers it is mandatory.
+For [on-premise callas license server](https://help.callassoftware.com/c/257112) setups, this is not needed.
+But for [cloud-based SaaS callas license servers](https://help.callassoftware.com/m/licenseserver/l/1601616-using-the-license-server) it is mandatory.

 	example: 'lsm://fa043a4a-9152-b8f9-03f05a961da0'